fabiomux/kde-servicemenus/README.md

   open the selected path in the current or new Yakuake session, within the current terminal with or without splitting it horizontally or vertically;
 - [Scan with ClamAV][scan_with_clamav]:
-  scan the current directory or selected folder/file with ClamAV using either Yakuake or Konsole.
+  scan the current directory or selected folder/file with ClamAV using either Yakuake or Konsole;
+- [SQLite Tools][sqlite_tools]:
+  useful commands to perform on SQLite database files.

 ## Installation